mgol/npm-bump/README.md

 ```shell
 npm install -g npm-bump
 ```
-You now have the `npm-bump` binary availab.e
+You now have the `npm-bump` binary available.

 If you want to use it as a module, invoke: